BikashHalderNew/Bgtplayer/README.md

 🌷 You can Deploy Easily Fork repo and Give Start 🌷

 ## ⚠️ Bot Deploy On Workflow
-Temparory disabled the deployment on github workflow we don't want you get banned from this source.
+We remove the button of github workflow. we don't want you get banned from this source.

 ## 🥀 Kaali Linux Tutorial